 Glare from Solar Modules: Causes, Risks, and Solutions

-Glare from photovoltaics occurs when sunlight is specularly reflected on the module surface at certain angles and appears significantly brighter in the field of view than the surroundings.
-Although modern PV modules are optimized for high light absorption, they physically always reflect a portion of the incident light.
-In residential environments, glare is often temporary but is perceived by those affected as very unpleasant and can significantly reduce living and recreational quality.
-In safety-critical areas such as roads, railways, or airports, the risk is paramount—here, glare effects can be safety-relevant and must be consistently avoided.
+Glare from photovoltaics occurs when sunlight is reflected specularly on the module surface at certain angles and appears significantly brighter in the field of view than the surroundings.
+Although modern PV modules are optimized for high light absorption, they physically always reflect part of the incident light.
+In residential environments, glare is often limited in time but is perceived as very unpleasant by those affected and can significantly reduce living and recreational quality.
+In safety-critical areas such as roads, railway tracks, or airports, the risk is paramount – here, glare effects can be safety-relevant and must be consistently avoided.

 What is glare?
 A definition

 • Discomfort glare (psychological glare): This form is perceived as subjectively disturbing, distracting, or tiring.
-There is no measurable deterioration of visual acuity, but well-being (e.g., in the living room) is significantly impaired.
+There is no measurable deterioration of vision, but well-being (e.g., in the living room) is significantly impaired.

-The physical fundamentals: Why do modules cause glare?
+The physical basics: Why do modules cause glare?

-Modern low-glare solar modules are usually equipped with anti-reflective coatings.
-However, such coatings are primarily optimized to maximize yield—especially for perpendicular light incidence.
-Due to their smooth nature, these anti-reflective coatings are inherently hardly effective against glare effects, and solar modules often reflect well over 1 million cd/m² at shallow angles of light incidence.
+Modern solar modules are usually equipped with anti-reflective coatings.
+However, such coatings are primarily optimized to maximize yield – especially for perpendicular light incidence.
+Due to their nature, these smooth anti-reflective coatings are hardly effective against glare effects, and solar modules often reflect well over 1 million cd/m² at shallow angles of light incidence.

 Specular vs. diffuse reflection